modelop/modelop.github.io/Product Manuals/Record Sets and Control Records/index.md

 ### Examples

-The following model uses record sets as inputs, and returns a single record as output.
+The following model uses recordsets as inputs, and returns a single record as output.
 ``` python
 # fastscore.recordsets.0: true
 # fastscore.input: two_doubles